Verizon Innovative Learning Brings Esports To Classrooms For Back To School

 What you need to know:

+Teachers can get the best out of myPlan for starting as low as $25 a line.
+And stay connected after school with the Disney Bundle (Disney+, Hulu and ESPN+) for $10 per month.

-BASKING RIDGE, N.J., Aug.
-08, 2024 (GLOBE NEWSWIRE) -- As teachers and students prepare to return to classrooms this Fall, Verizon is furthering its commitment to powering tomorrow's leaders and ensuring as have an opportunity to succeed through its award-winning initiative, Verizon Innovative Learning.
+BASKING RIDGE, N.J., August 9, 2024 /3BL/ - As teachers and students prepare to return to classrooms this Fall, Verizon is furthering its commitment to powering tomorrow's leaders and ensuring all students have an opportunity to succeed through its award-winning initiative, Verizon Innovative Learning.
 And this year, the program is unveiling brand-new learning resources that will connect students closer than ever to one of the fastest growing industries in the U.S. - esports and gaming - and give teachers the tools to incorporate it in their classrooms.

 Today, through Verizon Innovative Learning HQ , Verizon is announcing its first-ever, FREE, scholastic high school esports league.
 The esports league opens for registration today (August 8) and the league runs from September 23 to December 13.
 In partnership with nonprofit Games for Change, participating schools will receive free coaching guidance from esports professionals to help prepare teams across areas ranging from technical skills to health and wellness for gamers.